Constellation-Labs/constellation/README.md

 We intend to use **Swagger** or similar to publish comprehensive API docs.

 ## :rotating_light: Troubleshooting
-If you run into issues during the installation, best make a thread on the [community portal Orion](https://orion.constellationlabs.io/accounts/login/?next=/) or ask a quick question on the Constellation [Discord server](http://Discordapp.com/).
+If you run into issues during the installation, best make a thread on the [community portal **Orion**](https://orion.constellationlabs.io/accounts/login/?next=/) or ask a quick question on the Constellation [discord server](http://Discordapp.com/).

 If you discover a bug, please open a ticket using the github issue function.
 If you don't know the resolution, follow standar github reporting guidelines, stating your system, what you did and tried.

- Note: For software support, please ask on discord first.
+For software support, please first ask on discord.

 ## :two_hearts: Community write-ups
 1. [Vagrant setup for windows](https://drive.google.com/file/d/1xobpv4Ew1iCN9j-M-ItU6PsfnybHUryy/view)
 2. [Vagrant setup for ubuntu](https://docs.google.com/document/u/1/d/e/2PACX-1vST7vBIMxom99hKr5XyVFpM6TAs_pw-iqq403AktMWnqr3dxUFX5c0g9BWD5gU5TDPZVXKcW3HTWbVl/pub)

 We welcome community documentation and tutorials.
-You can share them on the [community portal Orion](https://orion.constellationlabs.io/accounts/login/?next=/) and on the Constellation [Discord server].
+You can share them on the [community portal Orion](https://orion.constellationlabs.io/accounts/login/?next=/) and on the Constellation [discord server].